 Coordinating conjunctions are some of the most commonly used words and very easily misused by leaving out a comma or putting it in the wrong place.
 Be mindful that the parts you join are complete sentences that can stand alone.

-16 Responses to “Coordinating Conjunctions”
+16 thoughts on “Coordinating Conjunctions”

 I think you meant that the FANBOYS are placed between independent clauses and not dependent.
 Because, “I love you” is an independent clause that can stay alone, and “I can not marry you” can remain on its own.